-One example is its work around Employment First, which assists states to align their policies and publicly funded service delivery systems to advance community-based, integrated employment as the first choice option for people with disabilities.
+One example is its work around Employment First, which helps states to align their policies and publicly funded service delivery systems to advance community-based, integrated employment as the first-choice option for people with disabilities.
 To advance Employment First, ODEP initiated the Employment First State Leadership Mentoring Program, which provides intensive technical assistance to core states, and an Employment First Community of Practice, which currently has approximately 1500 people representing government, disability service providers, and disability stakeholders across 45 states.
-Furthermore, to support these and other efforts, the ODEP-funded LEAD Center developed the National Employment 1st Online Policy & Data Web Platform, a comprehensive resource for policymakers, researchers and other stakeholders to obtain state-specific data, including comparisons, and learn about national trends and state Employment First activities.
+Furthermore, to support these and other efforts, ODEP funded the development of the Data and Resources to Inspire a Vision of Employment (DRIVE) website, a comprehensive resource for policymakers, researchers and other stakeholders to obtain state-specific data, including comparisons, and learn about national trends and state Employment First activities.

 State Exchange on Employment and Disability (SEED)

 Through its State Exchange on Employment & Disability (SEED) initiative, ODEP collaborates with leading organizations to assist state policymakers in developing policies that improve employment outcomes for people with disabilities.
 Working directly with the following state intermediary organizations, SEED equips states with timely data, sample policy options, state examples, and technical assistance support that ensure state–level policy critical to employment successsuch as workforce development, economic opportunity, transportation, and technologyis disability inclusive.

 - Board of Hispanic Caucus Chairs (BHCC)